Dr. Antonio Da Silva High School and Junior College of Commerce: History

-As a 164-year-old institution, it has a long history of traditions and education excellence, as well as a long list of alumni and activities.

 The Institution was founded in 1851 at Dadar in Bombay, British India by Dr. Antonio Da Silva and John Braz Fernandees under the name St. Johna high school.
 In 1875, Da Silva left the bulk of his estate for the extension of the high school, when the school came to its present name.

 The school started a technical Stream from Standard VII in June 1963.
 It became a full-fledged independent Technical High School on 13 June 1971.
 The Junior College of both the Commerce and Technical schools, started in 1975, offering Science (Biology) and Vocational streams.
 Vocational streams offer three options: Electrical Maintenance, Scooter Servicing and Mechanical Maintenance.

 During that time the Institution was recognised and aided by the Directors of Vocational Education and Training (Maharashtra State).
 The institution prepares pupils for the Secondary School Certificate Examination (with technical subjects) and Higher Secondary Certificate (with science/vocational science subjects) of the Maharashtra State Board.